 Jane Buchan on Alternatives, Diversification, and Investor Agency

-This TREUSSARD TALKS interview with Jane Buchan examines alternatives by mechanics rather than labels.
-We talk about private equity as levered equity, private credit as floating‑rate credit with still‑evolving default and workout paths, and hedge fund strategies as tools that reshape exposure, correlation, and payoff through long/short construction and constraints.
+This TREUSSARD TALKS interview with Jane Buchan examines "alternatives" by mechanics rather than labels.
+We talk about private equity as levered equity, private credit as floating-rate credit with still-evolving default and workout paths, and hedge fund strategies as instruments that change exposure, correlation, and payoff shape through long/short construction and constraints.

 Globalization has raised cross-market correlations, which makes category labels less informative.
 We focus on where diversification still adds value: payoff shape and correlation management.